Skip to table of contents

 3. Facilities entrance

 There is a $15 charge to the student for the original ID card; replacement ID cards are issued for a $20 charge to the student.
-Damaged IDs will be replaced at no charge if the student provides the OneCard Office with the damaged card; stolen IDs will also be replaced at no charge if the student provides the OneCard Office with a valid police report.
+Damaged IDs will be replaced at no charge if the student provides the OneCard Office with the damaged card.
+Stolen IDs will be replaced at no charge if the student provides the OneCard Office with a valid police report.

 The OneCard Office is located at 865 Research Parkway, Suite 240 A, P.O.
 Box 26901, Oklahoma City, OK 73126.
 The phone number for this office is (405) 271-2980.
 Detailed information regarding hours of the office and account management is found on the OneCard website.

-A student’s permanent academic record is entirely a record of his/her own creation and the student is entitled to a transcript, with the following exceptions.
+A student’s permanent academic record is a record of his/her own creation, and the student is entitled to a transcript, with the following exceptions:

-1. The university reserves the right to withhold a transcript, official or unofficial, for any financial indebtedness to the university, during the resolution of an alleged act of academic misconduct, or for any other obligation to the university.
+1. The University reserves the right, to the extent allowed by federal laws and regulations, to withhold a transcript, official or unofficial, for any financial indebtedness to the University, during the resolution of an alleged act of academic misconduct, or for any other obligation to the University.
 The transcript reflects not only courses and grades, but also student status.

-2. Permanent academic records for undergraduate and graduate work at the Health Sciences Center since the fall 1979 semester and permanent academic records for professional programs from the inception of the colleges are available from the OUHSC Office of Admissions and Records.
-Records for work completed at the Health Sciences Center prior to the fall 1979 semester are on file at the Admissions and Records Office in Norman.
+2. Permanent academic records for undergraduate and graduate work at OU Health Sciences since the fall 1979 semester, and permanent academic records for professional programs from the inception of the colleges are available from OU Health Sciences Recruitment and Admissions.
+Records for work completed at OU Health Sciences prior to the fall 1979 semester are on file at the Office of the Registrar in Norman.

-Requests for transcripts from the Health Sciences Center, the Norman campus, or other locations, may be made in the OUHSC Office of Admissions and Records.
+Requests for transcripts from OU Health Sciences campus, the Norman campus, or other locations, may be made with OU Health Sciences Recruitment and Admissions.
 There is no charge for official transcripts.
 Once the transcript request is received, the normal processing time is five (5) business days.
 Current students may access grades and unofficial transcripts by logging into the Peoplesoft Student Self-Service System.

 Official or electronic transcripts may also be requested through the National Student Clearinghouse Service.